tslearn-team/tslearn/README.md

 ## Using PyPI

-Using `pip` should work fine also:
+Using `pip` should also work fine:
 ```bash
 pip install tslearn
 ```